-Of course, this also means that everyone is required to download a massive game file in order to continue playing Battlefield 1 and to access They Shall Not Pass content.
+Of course, this also means that everyone is required to download a massive game file in order to continue playing Battlefield 1.

-If you haven't fired up Battlefield 1 in awhile, here's what you can expect from the March update/They Shall Not Pass for your platform:
+If you haven't fired up Battlefield 1 in awhile, here's what you can expect from the They Shall Not Pass update for your platform:

 Xbox One: 8.35GB